EUROPARC Junior Ranger program

 - And can make positive, confident and healthy young people

 Requirements and recommandations to join the EUROPARC JR network:

 - A 5 – days programme per year is the minimum required expected: it can be one week, or different days activities throughout the year.

 Activities should provide real nature conservation work experiences, and possibly also include cultural and social topics.
 Most of them should be done outdoor in nature.

 Parks running Junior Ranger activities must be a EUROPARC member.
-We will provide a tool-kit and help to get you started.
+We will provide all the information needed and help to get you started.